 Archetypes used in protocol applications generally make use of the ordinal data element.

 Examples of clinical applications using protocols are: AUDIT-C, Bishop Score, CHA2DS2-VASc, Downton Fall Risk Index (DFRI), Generalized Anxiety Disorder Score (GAD-7), Glasgow Coma Scale (GCS), International Prostate Symptom Score (IPSS), Modified Early Warning Score (MEWS), National Early Warning Score (NEWS) and Wells Criteria for DVT.
 This tutorial will focus on the clinical concept Apgar Score.
-All of the applications are available in our common-clinical-models repository at GitHub, and can be tested by heading to the CDS Apps Overview page in the Links and Resources section.
+All of the applications are available in our gdl-guideline-models GitHub repository and can be tested via the CDS Apps Overview page in the Links and Resources section.

 The Apgar score is a long established clinical tool that helps clinicians assess the health of new-born infants.
 The tool’s name is a mnemonic taken from the first letters of the words that represent the five aspects measured when assessing the patient; Appearance, Pulse, Grimace, Activity and Respiration.
 The Apgar Score generates an accumulated total score as well as an overall assessment based on the result of the clinical examination.
 An image of the finished application is displayed below.

 Step 1.
 Creating the Archetype

 After logging in to the Archetype Designer and selecting a repository, click on the New button, select the appropriate RM type and fill in the Concept field in the dialog box as shown below.

 Create the archetype:

 Choose OBSERVATION from the RM type drop-down menu (or directly from the New button).